vineetk1/interact-keras-model/README.md

 EOF  exit  help  io  layers  load  model  quit  session  shell
 >>
 ```
-Get help on a command.
+Get help on any command.
 Help on the "session" command shows its usage, its description, and description of its arguments.
 ```
 >>help session
 usage: session [-h] [--default | --state]